Vasco-Luz/OSAD/README.md

 for magic copy the sky130A.magicrc to ~/magicrc. <br>
 If other process nodes want to be used just do this with the other files. <br>
 i advise the use of chatgpt to ease installation because of the dependencies\
-open the file with "xschem [filename]" and simulate
+open the file with "xschem [filename]" and simulate\

+A simulation script is in the works. the simulation script uses a custom lib.